warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Mailing address is the same as property address except on second homes and investment properties; then, it should agree with the borrower’s home address as shown

 Note: PHH does not allow handwritten information on any insurance policy.
-Flood Insurance cannot be transferred from the property seller to the borrower.
 Elective insurance cannot be escrowed.

-If any insurance premiums are due in 45 days or less of PHH purchasing the loan, the Seller is responsible for the payment prior to the purchasing of the loan.
-The Seller is responsible for any penalties and/or interest due to a late payment.
-The Seller is also responsible for any losses or damages that result from providing PHH with incorrect premium and/or due date information.
+If any insurance premiums are due in 45 days or less of PHH purchasing the loan, the Client is responsible for the payment prior to the purchasing of the loan.
+The Client is responsible for any penalties and/or interest due to a late payment.
+The Client is also responsible for any losses or damages that result from providing PHH with incorrect premium and/or due date information.

 The minimum amount of coverage required is the lower of any of the following: